Dockbox-OSS/Hartshorn/CONTRIBUTING.md

 # Contributing to Selene
 ## What should I know before I get started?
 ### Debug Selene
-The documentation about Selene's Maven setup can be found [here](https://github.com/GuusLieben/Selene/wiki/Maven).
+The documentation about Selene's Gradle setup can be found [here](https://github.com/GuusLieben/Selene/wiki/Gradle).
 This describes the existing project structure and how to use the provided test servers.

 ### Where can I ask for help?